Ekiiiim/IntegerSort-LCI/README.md

 Each sender belongs to one worker and is not shared concurrently.
 Different workers may use different senders for the same exchange.
 Indexed `progress(worker_index)` maps workers to LCI devices and enables per-worker profiling.
 Receive callbacks can run concurrently on threads that call progress, so application state updated by callbacks must be thread-safe.

-For the advanced API, participating ranks must create exchanges in the same order and complete application phase synchronization before the first send.
+For the asynchronous API, participating ranks must create exchanges in the same order and complete application phase synchronization before the first send.
 All senders must be closed or destroyed and all other progress workers must stop operating on the exchange before one thread calls `wait()` or `profile()`.
 An exchange must complete before destruction.

 ## Profiling